-The calculations of fan and chiller energy, energy cost, carbon emissions, and simple payback periods can be controlled by twelve yellow input boxes.
+The calculations of fan and chiller energy, energy cost, carbon emissions, and simple payback periods can be controlled by fourteen yellow input boxes.
+Placing these input boxes directly on the result screen allows for quick parameter changes with instant result feedback to the user.

-- Measured Annual Fan Energy [kWh/year].
+Measured Annual Fan Energy [kWh/year].
 Enter the measured annual fan energy in kWh/year.
-This entry together with chart values will be used to calculate the fan energy for the Commissioned, Retrofitted, and State-of-the-Art scenarios (displayed under the fan chart). - Measured Annual Chiller Energy [kWh/year].
+This entry together with chart values will be used to calculate the fan energy for the Commissioned, Retrofitted, and State-of-the-Art scenarios (displayed under the fan chart).

+• Measured Annual Chiller Energy [kWh/year].

 Enter the measured annual chiller energy in kWh/year.
 This entry together with chart values will be used to calculate the chiller energy for the Commissioned, Retrofitted, and State-of-the-Art scenarios (displayed under the chiller chart).